A brief history of Oregon Tilth

 Organic Certification as a Service

-In 1982, the Willamette Valley chapter of Tilth began an organic certification program to serve the needs of growers looking to protect and promote organic farming.
-Collaborating with the states of California and Washington, Willamette Valley Tilth drafted the first Standards and Procedures for organic production.
-These standards became the blueprint for the California and Washington programs, and eventually the National Organic Program.
-In 1986, Willamette Valley Tilth became Oregon Tilth, and inherited the momentum and the non-profit status from Regional Tilth.
+In 1984, the Willamette Valley chapter of Tilth began an organic certification program to serve the needs of growers looking to protect and promote organic farming.
+These standards became the blueprint for organic certification programs in several other states.
+In 1986, Willamette Valley Tilth became independently incorporated as Oregon Tilth Inc. The following year, the first edition of Standards and Guidelines For Oregon Tilth Certified Organically Grown was published.
+In June 1987, Oregon Tilth received its 501(c)(3) non-profit status from the IRS.

 Present and Future

 Today, Oregon Tilth is one of the largest certifiers in the country and undeniably the most balanced-roughly half of our certified operators are farms and the other half processors.
 This gives Oregon Tilth a unique and invaluable perspective on the entire supply chain, from seed to table, farm to fork, literally from the ground up.